yaodongyu/TRADES/README.md

 ```

 ## Get started
 To get started, cd into the directory.
-Then runs the scripts:
+Then run the scripts:
+* ddd
 * gan_stackelberg_mG.py is a demo on the performance of Stackelberg GAN on Gaussian mixture dataset,
 * gan_branch_mG.py is a demo on the performance of multi-branch GAN (a baseline method) on Gaussian mixture dataset,
 * gan_mnist_classifier.py is a demo on the performance of Stackelberg GAN on MNIST dataset,